Frequently Asked Questions

 A person is considered a lighting producer under the Electrical and Electronic Equipment (EEE) Regulation if they supply lighting into Ontario and:

-- Is my company the brand holder for the products we supply?
-If yes, does my company have residency in Canada?
+- Are the brand holder for the lighting and have residency in Canada;

 See our FAQ to understand “What is lighting under the EEE Regulation?”, “Who is a brand holder?”